marchoeppner/nf-template/docs/developer.md

 git branch dev
 git branch main
 ```
-With these branches created, switch to the devel branch and start developing.
+With these branches created, switch to the dev branch and start developing.

 ```
 git checkout dev